Antarctica Travel Tips, Visas & Health

 Because most landings involve stepping into the water, a pair of mid-calf waterproof boots are essential.
 We provide a pair of rubber boots for you to use during the voyage, so you don’t have to bring them.
 They are great for getting in and out of Zodiacs and are plenty warm with a good pair of thermal socks.

 Again, we suggest dressing in layers for your comfort and safety.
 Your base layer of thermal underclothes with a pair of jeans or khakis, and a lightweight shirt and fleece are ideal.
 Sturdy walking shoes or sneakers with a good grip sole for the slippery deck are all you need.
 Don’t bother with your high heels, flip-flops, or wing tips!

-Note: A detailed clothing checklist will be provided at time of booking.
+Note: A detailed clothing checklist will be provided at the time of booking.

 A passport is the only reliable and universally accepted identification document, and it proves that you have a right to return to your country.
 You are strongly advised to always carry a valid passport when travelling to any foreign destination.
 Crossing international borders can be complicated and sometimes requires many different kinds of documents.
 Being prepared is the key to easing your way through this process, so make sure you know what documents you need, where to get them, and which ones will make your crossing quick and easy.